remote-swe-user/sample-remote-swe-agents/README.md

 When you start an agent, your instruction should include at least the below content:

-1. Which GitHib repository should they see
+1. Which GitHub repository should they see
 2. Describe the feature or bug you want to solve
 3. What file should they check first (file path would be the best, but only keywords can also work)